 Your employer should mail your Form W-2 to you by January 31.
 However, you may be able to download your W-2s even before you receive them in the mail.
 If ADP, TALX or CIC Plus issue W-2s for your employer, then ask your Madison tax preparer if you can make use of the W-2 download program.

-We have over 6,000 offices throughout the country and more than 2800 are in local Walmart stores.
+We have over 2 offices local in Tampa.
 To find your neighborhood location,use our Office Locator or call 813-872-9900.
 Our offices have flexible hours, so you can stop in at your convenience or schedule an appointment to file your tax return.

 Make sure to bring the following materials to your tax interview: Wage statements (Form W-2) Pension, or retirement income (Forms 1099-R) Social Security card(s) Driver’s license(s) Dependents’ Social Security numbers and dates of birth Last year’s tax return Information on education expenses (Form 1098-T) Commissions received and/or paid Information on the sales of stocks and/or bonds (Form 1099-B) Self-employed business income and expenses Lottery and/or gambling winnings and losses (Form W-2G) State refund amount (Form 1099-G) Social Security and/or unemployment income (Forms SSA1099/1099-G) Income and expenses from rentals Alimony paid or received Record of purchase or sale of real estate Medical and dental expenses Real estate and personal property taxes Estimated taxes or foreign taxes paid Cash and non-cash charitable donations Mortgage or home equity loan interest paid (Form 1098) Unreimbursed employment-related expenses Job-related educational expenses Childcare expenses and provider information (Form W-10)